Common module settings

 LogqueueSize

-Every processor and output instance has an input log queue for events waiting to be processed by that module.
-The maximum size of the module queue in bytes — the default is 2 MiB (2097152 bytes).
-The lowest possible value is 512 KiB (524288 bytes) which will be enforced in case of a smaller value.
 When the log queue of a module instance is full and FlowControl is enabled for the preceding module, the preceding module will be suspended.
 If flow control is not enabled for the preceding module, events will be discarded.
-This directive is only valid for processor and output module instances.
-This directive can be used at the global level to affect all modules.
+This directive can be used at the global level to affect all processor and output module instances.

 The use of this directive may produce high memory usage.
 Also, note that the actual queue size depends on the number of event records (and their sizes) in the module queue.
 The limit, which is set by this directive, is not a hard one as the sizes of the events are based on approximations and the queue can store an extra batch of records even after reaching the limited size.